magento/devdocs/src/cloud/project/projects.md

 {:.procedure}
 To access your projects and environments:

-1. Log in to your Magento account at [https://account.magento.com](https://account.magento.com).
+1. Log in to your account at [https://account.magento.com](https://account.magento.com).
 1. Click **Projects (Cloud)**.
 1. Locate your project and click **View Project Page**.